 What does it take to get there?

 The chatbot is the interface through which the user will enter the queries in the language he/she is most familiar with.
-Behind the scenes we will need a backend system that can translate this natural language query into a system specific query.
-Then aggregate the query responses from multiple systems and respond back in text, image or voice.
+Behind the scenes, we will need a backend system that can translate this natural language query into a system-specific query.
+Then aggregate the query responses from multiple systems and respond in "text, image or voice.

 This problem is not a simple one and involves many techniques.
-In fact, it involves technologies to come together such as NLP, NLU, NLG, Deep Learning, Reinforcement Learning.
+In fact, it involves technologies to come together with, such as NLP, NLU, NLG, Deep Learning, Reinforcement Learning.
 This is for them to be able to understand the natural language query.
-Therefore, they can translate it into a backend system specific query.
+Therefore, they can translate it into a backend system-specific query.